MElbahluan23/Jobtitle-Classification-by-Industry/README.md

 # Description:
-The problem is supervised text classification problem,you can think of the job industry as the category or general field in which you work.
+The problem is supervised text classification problem, you can think of the job industry as the category or general field in which you work.
 On a job application, "industry" refers to a broad category under which a number of job titles can fall.
 For example, sales is an industry; job titles under this category can include sales associate, sales manager,